seek4life/WordPress-CI-CD-K8/README.md

 ### How to verify

-Successful completion of the build in Jenkins the result has the URL that can be used to access the WordPress application.
+On Successful completion of the build in Jenkins, the result log has the URL that can be used to access the WordPress application.
+Also, we can use the 'minikube service list' to get the URL to access the application.